2024–25 Western Kentucky Lady Toppers basketball team

 The 2024–25 Western Kentucky Lady Toppers basketball team represented Western Kentucky University during the 2024–25 NCAA Division I women's basketball season.
-The Lady Toppers, led by seventh-year head coach Greg Collins, played their home games at E. A. Diddle Arena in Bowling Green, Kentucky, as members of Conference USA.
+The Lady Toppers, led by seventh-year head coach Greg Collins, played their home games at E. A. Diddle Arena in Bowling Green, Kentucky as members of Conference USA (C-USA).

+The Lady Toppers finished the season 23–9, 13–5 in C-USA play, to finish in third place.
+In the C-USA tournament, they defeated FIU in the quarterfinals before being eliminated in the semifinals by Middle Tennessee.

 Previous season

 The Lady Toppers finished the 2023–24 season 15–17, 6–10 in C-USA play, to finish in a three-way tie for sixth place.
 They were defeated by eventual tournament runner-up Liberty in the quarterfinals of the C-USA tournament.